[Asago City, Hyogo Prefecture] How to climb the ruins of Takeda Castle, the "Machu Picchu of Japan"

 Castle tower base (counter-block stacking)

-Sangizumi is a technique for stacking rectangular stones in a stone wall, alternating between the long and short sides of the stones.
+Sangizumi is a technique in which rectangular stones are stacked alternately at the corners of a stone wall, with the long and short sides of each stone overlapping.
 This increases the strength of the stone wall and makes it less likely to collapse.

 View from the castle tower